dthyresson/dthyresson/README.md

 I recently was the CTO of <a href="https://www.sportsilab.com">Sports Innovation Lab</a> and currently advise them on thier [technology and data efforts](https://app.sportsilab.com/login) like [The Fan Project](https://thefanproject.co/).

 Before then I was part of a few sports (and oil and gas)-related and consulting startups.
-I have built apps that I'll here showcase soon since most are private repos.

 I enjoy ☕️, 🖍 street art, 🧷 punk/new wave/rock poster art and ephemera, vintage 🥁 🤖 drum machines and 🎹 synths.